Alexander Yakovlev: Early political career and exile

 In July 1965, he was appointed the first deputy head of the Propaganda Department of the Central Committee of the CPSU by Leonid Brezhnev.
-In August 1968, Yakovlev was sent to Prague as the representative of Central Committee, and witnessed the entry of tanks into the city.
+In August 1968, Yakovlev was sent to Prague as the representative of the Central Committee, heading a group of Soviet journalists with the mission of propaganda for the Soviet intervention, and witnessed the entry of tanks into the city.
 He later spoke out against removing Alexander Dubček.
 That same year, he was placed in command of a group charged with drafting a new constitution.
 Yakovlev served as editor of several party publications and rose to the key position of head of the CPSU's Department of Ideology and Propaganda from 1969 to 1973.
 In January 1970, he visited the United States again, meeting then-Governor of California Ronald Reagan, diplomat Henry Kissinger, and actress Jane Fonda, who warned him that Moscow "did not appreciate the full danger of American militarism".
 This trip, again, failed to change his unfavourable impression of the United States.